CTFEDs/FutureFriendlyUXWorkshop/README.md

 ## Describe your talk in approximately 300 characters

-We'll look at some common design patterns, what's not so great about them, and what we can do to make them better for our users.
-We'll be discussing improvements we can make, sketching them out, and learning about what online tools we can use to help us.
+We'll look at what Future Friendly UX design is, then at:

+* the Problems that face us;
+* what Patterns we use that aren't so Future Friendly
+* which Future Friendly UX Principles we can apply to make things better;
+* what Solutions can we use.

+The workshop will be very interactive, so expect to do lots of talking, lots of writing, and lots of sketching.
+We'll do most activities in small groups at tables, but share all our work with everyone.
+Yes, there will be plenty of sticky notes!
+We'll end with setting yourself a SMART goal that you'll share with a buddy, to help both of you achieve your goal.

 ## Why is this a good topic?